 In the GTE Am class, the Dempsey-Proton Racing team held sway for much of the race, but again, it wouldn’t have taken much to unsettle the order.
 For much of the race it was the #88 Porsche RSR that led the class, followed by the #77 car.
 Here it should also be mentioned that Porsche’s Young Professional, Julien Andlauer, put in a sterling effort through the hours of darkness, driving around four hours and keeping the team in close touch with the lead car.
 Unfortunately, Matteo Cairoli spun out early on Sunday morning while leading in the #88 car, which promoted the #77 car into the lead.

 The Ebimotors Porsche ran well throughout the 24 hours, with only minor issues such a brakes and an unexpected puncture.
-The three drivers of course, being professional, would have preferred a higher place at the finish, the team did well to bring their car home mid-class without any major issues, on their first attempt in the great race.
-The most disappointed Porsche team will be the #86 Gulf Racing Porsche RSR of Mike Wainwright/Ben Barker/Alex Davison.
-Starting from pole position in class, the familiar Gulf 911 RSR encountered problems and finished tenth and last in class.
+The three drivers of course, being professional, would have preferred a higher place at the finish, and the team did well to bring their car home mid-class without any major issues, on their first attempt in the great race.
+The most disappointed Porsche team was the #86 Gulf Racing Porsche RSR of Mike Wainwright/Ben Barker/Alex Davison.
+Starting from pole position in class, the familiar Gulf 911 RSR encountered problems during the race and finished tenth and last in class.

 Of the ten Porsche 911s that started the race, eight were classified finishers with a class winner in both the Pro and Am classes, and a significant 1-2 in the GTE Pro class.
 Because of their strong qualifying result, the ACO saw it fit to slap an extra 10kg weight onto all the Porsches, but this did not curtail their determination to extract a good result from this race in the company’s 70th anniversary year.
 Porsche can go back to Stuttgart with its head held high.